Our Verdict

 For example, if you want to add a video to your hero section, you can’t do that.
 Similarly, you can’t show course pricing options in a column-based layout rather than in different rows.

-In fact, you can’t do even basic things like modifying the size or width or color of a button or changing the font size for any text on your pages.
+In fact, you can’t do even basic things like modifying the size, width, or color of a button or changing the font size for any text on your pages.

 So, if you want to customize your sales page beyond a point, you’ll have to custom code or use a specialized landing page builder.

-One useful sales page feature that Teachable is creating multiple sales pages for the same course.
+One useful sales page feature is the ability to create multiple sales pages for the same course.

 So, if you want to create unique sales pages for your marketing campaigns or test different versions of your sales page against each other, this feature will be handy.